 Folding chairs are also provided for additional seating when needed.
-The folding chairs are located beneath the sofa (Model 30T).
+The folding chairs are located under the bed in the storage compartment.
+(Model 30T).

 Free-standing chairs are not intended for occupancy while the vehicle is in motion and must be stored before driving.